EvernodeXRPL/evernode-sdk/hotpocket/tutorial-state.md

 # HotPocket tutorial - persisting data

-This tutorial is a continuation of [Working with multiple nodes](tutorial-multinode.md).
+This tutorial is a continuation of [working with multiple nodes](tutorial-multinode.md).

 Because HotPocket smart contracts are regular Linux applications, they have direct access to on-device file storage.
 Therefore, you can use regular filesystem operations to save data onto disk and access them between subsequent executions of the smart contract.